 Typical Hours at Epcot

-Epcot’s typical hours are 9AM to between 9PM and 10PM but hours do vary.
+Epcot’s typical hours are 9AM to 9PM or 10PM but hours do vary.
 You can view the official Disney hours for Epcot by clicking this link.

 Within Epcot, the World Showcase portion of the park typically does not open until 11AM.
 The exception is the Norway Pavilion, which houses Frozen Ever After and the Anna & Elsa greeting beginning at park open.

 Extra Magic Hours (covered more below) are typically held Tuesday evenings for two hours after park close and Thursday mornings for one hour before park open.

 Note that not all the attractions open and close with the park.
 For example, Journey Into Imagination with Figment often closes early.

 There’s no way to predict ride opening times in advance other than to look at the ride hours in the days before your visit and assume they’ll stay the same.
 You can either check the My Disney Experience app yourself (clicking into an attraction will tell you its hours for today), or you can visit TouringPlans—the purple, “observed wait times” line will reveal when the right started and ended operations on that day.